SAMS-STC Jobseeker App Coming Soon

 (8) Excellent communication and influencing skills.

-(9) Prior exposure to finance systems implementation, ERP transition, process automation, or technology-enabled compliance tracking will be an advantage
+(9) Prior exposure to finance systems implementation, ERP transition, process automation, technology-enabled compliance tracking, or digital transformation will be an advantage.

 5. COMPENSATION OFFERED: